martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_consistency.md

 **Translations**

-It has been shown, that it is impossible to have non-zero distributions invariant to translations [27].
+It has been shown, that it is impossible to have non-zero distributions invariant to translations <d-cite key="satorras2021en"></d-cite>.
 Intuitively, the translation invariance property means that any point $\mathbf{x}$ results in the same assigned $p(\mathbf{x})$, leading to a uniform distribution, which, if stretched over an unbounded space, would be approaching zero-valued probabilities thus not integrating to one.

 The EDM authors bypass this with a clever trick of always re-centering the generated samples to have center of gravity at
-$\mathbf{0}$ and further show that these $\mathbf{0}$-centered distributions lie on a linear subspace that can reliably be used for equivariant diffusion [9, 32].
+$\mathbf{0}$ and further show that these $\mathbf{0}$-centered distributions lie on a linear subspace that can reliably be used for equivariant diffusion <d-cite key="hoogeboom2022equivariant"></d-cite><d-cite key="xu2022geodiff"></d-cite>.